 (e) Additional provisions for importers.

-shall--in addition to complying with paragraph (e)(l)of this section--examine
+certificate of compliance shall--in addition to complying with paragraph (e)(l)of this section--examine the records

 Subpart C - - Recordkeeping